Satyam/book-react-redux/manuscript/chapter18.md

 In this case, we check whether there is a project entry for the given `pid` and if it has any `tids` listed.
 It there is a project but with no task references, it means the basic information was loaded by `ProjectList` dispatching `getAllProjects` but no detail yet.
 A project with no tasks would have an empty array as `tids`, which evaluates as true, against `undefined` when none were loaded yet.

-It should be noted that there is no way to ensure which reply will come first that is why the reducers must be able to handle the SUCCESS responses in any order, preserving the state of the store as it might have parts already filled in by other replies.
-That is why the handler for `PROJECT_BY_ID_SUCCESS` in `projectsReducer`   [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-02/client/store/projects/projectsReducer.js#L30-L54) is somewhat complex because it has to either merge the missing properties for an existing project or fill in the whole project.

 It is also important to provide the render methods in our components with an alternative when the data is not there yet.
 Originally, all our data was there from the very start, we were safe to assume that to be so.
 With remote data, that is no longer true.
 For example, the `TaskList` component must now check whether `tids` is not undefined before attempting to render it  [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-02/client/components/projects/taskList.js#L6-L14).

 ## Writing our own middleware